JiFish/Storyteller/README.md

 This link will be removed hastily if anyone ever objects.
 Don't be a jerk.
 If use this, make sure you own the books.
 [WoFM Amazon link](https://www.amazon.co.uk/Fighting-Fantasy-Warlock-Firetop-Mountain/dp/1407181300/), [RtFM Amazon link](https://www.amazon.co.uk/Return-Firetop-Mountain-Fighting-Fantasy/dp/184046481X/)

 #### Option 2: Import a book you own
 Unfortunately, the _Fighting Fantasy_ books can no longer be bought in an eBook format.
 If they were, I'd provide a script to automate extraction.
 Since they aren't your only option is to scan, OCR and input the text yourself from a paper book.
 If you're mad enough to attempt this, see `book.php` for an example.
+Use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to this format. e.g. `php bookconvert.php mybook.txt > book.php`

 #### Option 3: Write your own adventure
 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.